Laurans/Self-Organising-Map/README.md

 # legendary-octo-eureka

-Notes, results of tutorials find on the web about machine learning
+Notes and results of tutorials find on the web about machine learning.